niansong1996/wassp/README.md

 <div align="middle"><img src="https://github.com/niansong1996/wassp/blob/master/images/wassp_overview.png" width="80%"></div>

+### Note: Ansong Ni has moved from CMU to Yale, please see his new contact info [here](https://github.com/niansong1996/wassp#contact).

 ## Memory Augmented Policy Optimization (MAPO)
 The semantic parsing model we used in our paper is MAPO.
 If you are looking for more information about MAPO, please refer to this [paper](https://arxiv.org/abs/1807.02322) and [repository](https://github.com/crazydonkey200/neural-symbolic-machines).